guiweber/media-library-helper/README.md

 - __fs__ (file system)
+- - `FileList`: Class for easily getting files of certain types from the file system and performing tasks on them.
-  - ```FileSet```: Class for quick, reusable, in-memory name-based file search, and folder comparison using set operations.
+  - `FileSet`: Class for quick, reusable, in-memory name-based file search, and folder comparison using set operations.
-  - ```find_empty_dirs```: Finds directories that are empty and optionally removes them.
+  - `find_empty_dirs`: Finds directories that are empty and optionally removes them.
 Can also ignore small or hidden files.

 - __video__
-  - ```clean_subs```: Removes common advertisement strings as well as formatting tags from subtitle files.
+  - `clean_subs`: Removes common advertisement strings as well as formatting tags from subtitle files.
 Also attempts to detect ALL-CAPS subtitles and to apply grammatically correct capitalization.
-  - ```extract_subs```: Extracts text based subtitles from video files and saves them as .srt.
+  - `extract_subs`: Extracts text based subtitles from video files and saves them as .srt.
-  - ```match_subs```: Renames and relocate subtitles to match their associated video file and comply with tagging standards.
+  - `match_subs`: Renames and relocate subtitles to match their associated video file and comply with tagging standards.
 Also finds dangling subtitle files.

 - __shared__: functions meant to be used by other scripts and not by the end user